 Note from James Bowe, Managing Director

-Privacy is something we take very seriously here at Olympus and, as such, we have developed a comprehensive policy that thoroughly details just what we do with the information we collect from you as one of our customers.
+Regardless of whether you’re an existing or prospective customer, employee, business partner, healthcare professional, shareholder or patient benefiting from our products and services, privacy is something we take very seriously here at Olympus.
+As such, we have developed a comprehensive policy that thoroughly details just what we do with the information we collect from you.

-If you’d like to read on, please be my guest, but rest assured that Olympus is in the business of pleasing our customers by providing world-class products, not by profiting from their personal information.
-We only collect information that is necessary when doing business with you and we don’t share it with third parties.
+If you’d like to read on, please be my guest, but rest assured that Olympus is in the business of providing world-class products and services, not by profiting from your personal information.
+We only collect personal information that is necessary when doing business with you.
 We store your information as securely as possible and treat it as if it were our own.

 1. Our commitment to open and transparent management of your personal information

-At Olympus we are committed to the open and transparent management of your personal information in line with our obligations under the privacy laws and to you as our valued customers.
+At Olympus we are committed to the open and transparent management of your personal information in line with our obligations under the privacy laws.

-This document sets out the policy of Olympus Australia Pty Ltd (ABN 90 078 493 295) relating to how we collect and use personal information including:
+This document sets out the policy of Olympus Australia Pty Ltd (ABN 90 078 493 295) and Olympus New Zealand Ltd (NZBN 9429037831486) relating to how we collect and use personal information including:

 - how we collect and protect your information;